michgz/Casio-Phrase-Pads/README.md

-# Casio-Phrase-Pads
+# Casio Phrase Pads
-Tools for handling Phrase Pad data from Casio musical keyboards, especially CT-X keyboards
+[WORK IN PROGRESS] Tools to translate between CPFF (Casio Phrase File Format) and Standard MIDI.
+CPFF is used as the format for Phrase Sets and Phrase Pads on the CT-X range of keyboards.